Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 - **Adapter preset**: Loads an input/output mapping pair from the packaged chat-adapter file.
 Selecting a preset intentionally replaces both mapping text boxes; they remain editable afterwards.
 - **Input mapping (chat → KNX AI)**: Synchronous JavaScript applied before input command processing.
 - **Output mapping (KNX AI → chat)**: Synchronous JavaScript applied only to messages on output 3.
+- **Enable proactive home notifications**: Opt-in detector for reliably recognized open cover/window/door states; it never writes autonomously to KNX.
+- **Primary recipient / chat ID**: Optional destination for unsolicited chat messages; otherwise the most recent Ask session is remembered.
+- **Notify after open (minutes)**: Open-duration threshold before a proactive notification can be considered.
+- **Quiet hours start / end**: Daily interval in which proactive messages are suppressed.
+- **AI Education**: User-only, authoritative guidance read by the AI and never modified by it.
+- **Repeat cooldown (minutes)**: Minimum interval before the same object may notify again.
+- **Maximum home-memory file (KB)**: Hard size limit from 64 to 1,024 KB; 256 KB by default.
 - If disk archive is enabled, **Ask** uses the archive by default: explicit dates/ranges are honored, otherwise the assistant searches the last 24 hours plus current RAM events.
 - **Include raw payload hex**: Include raw telegram hex in prompt.
 - **Include Node-RED project inventory**: Include the whole Node-RED project inventory in the prompt, including KNX nodes and other useful nodes such as function/change/inject/template when they contain KNX-related logic or group addresses.